SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

     https://crt.sh/?d=96BCEC06264976F37460779ACF28C5A7CFE8A3C0AAE11A8FFCEE05C0BDDF08C6 \
     | tee -a /srv/.well-known/x509CertificateChain.pem
 ```
-(this example assumes `/srv/` is the path your webserver serves files from)
+(this example assumes `/srv/` is the path your web server serves files from)

 The `crt.sh` URL to the ISRG Root X1 certificate in this example was retrieved from [Mozilla's index of included CA certificates](https://wiki.mozilla.org/CA/Included_Certificates).

-Host the `x509CertificateChain.pem` on the webserver accordingly.
+Host the `x509CertificateChain.pem` on the web server accordingly.
 It will be required for the next step.

-If the webserver is not configured for HTTPS yet, these key files may be used for its TLS configuration as well.
+If the web server is not configured for HTTPS yet, these key files may be used for its TLS configuration as well.

 ### Step 2: Creating the Decentralized Identifier (DID) document